Who We Are Today

 In 1913 the Music School was officially established.
 As the Music School grew, so did the student’s needs.
 In the late 1930s, Florence Dix Kronsky, a dedicated benefactor of the Music School, established a volunteer program focused solely on music transcription.
 Working with the team of volunteers she produced beautifully hand-drawn, enlarged music, much of which is still housed within the Music School library collection to this day.
 The Music School continues to provide this service to students and outside musicians using music technology to produce both large print and braille music.

-Established as an independent entity in 2019, the FMDG Music School is proud to be named for the philanthropist and self-made stock trader Filomen M. D’Agostino Greenberg.
+Established as an incorporated, independent entity in 2018, and receiving 501(c)(3) status in 2019, the FMDG Music School is proud to be named for the philanthropist and self-made stock trader Filomen M. D’Agostino Greenberg.
 As one of the first women to graduate from New York University Law School, Filomen’s name graces several buildings on the NYU campus today.
 A piano student of the Music School in her later years, her generous donation has allowed the FMDG Music School to thrive for generations of students beyond her lifetime.

 An Esteemed Choral Tradition

 The FMDG Music School has also enjoyed a rich and vibrant choral tradition.
 Begun in the earliest days as a men’s glee club and women’s choral class, the chorus had numerous transformations throughout the twentieth century.
 The Music School garnered national attention in 1951 when the Women’s Ensemble, also known as The Lighthouse Singers, was invited to appear on national CBS broadcast show, “Strike It Rich.”